buildthatapp/udacity_fsnd_log_analysis_tool/README.md

 Logs Analysis Project, part of the Udacity
 [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

-## Project purpose
+## Project Overview
-To write SQL queries to answer the following questions about a PostgreSQL database containing the logs of a fictional newspaper website.
+To write SQL queries that will extract the information needed to answer the following three questions about a PSQL database.

 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?

 ## Required Libraries and Dependencies
-The project code requires the following software:
+The project requires (at least) the following software and versions:

 * Python 3.5.2
 * psycopg2 2.7.3.2